HOW TO WASH YOUR CASHMERE

 HOW TO STORE YOUR CASHMERE

 Storing your cashmere correctly is an important tip to help retain its pristine condition.
 We recommend folding your cashmere flat and storing inside drawers or on shelving.

 Before storing always check your cashmere garment is clean, washed and dry.
 Store your cashmere in a location that is clean, free from damp and away from direct sunlight.

 Natural lavender and cedar wood are noxious to moths and storing your cashmere garments with these scents will help protect your knitwear further.
 Seasonally air your wardrobe and drawers, remove all your garments and vacuum up any debris and wipe down surfaces.
 This will decrease the risk of moth damage.
-If you do encounter clothes moths or moth larvae, you can place garments in a sealed plastic bag in your freezer for 48 hours to kill the larvae.
+If you do encounter clothes moths or moth larvae, you can place garments in a sealed bag in your freezer for 48 hours to kill the larvae.
 If the problem persists and you find any small holes in your garments we recommend you seek professional guidance to eradicate the moths.

 HOW TO REPAIR YOUR CASHMERE